ashleychontos/pySYD/docs/paper/paper.md

 the *Kepler* mission.
 The combination of well-tested methodology, improved flexibility and parallel processing capabilities will also make `pySYD` a promising tool for the broader community to analyze current and forthcoming data from the NASA TESS mission.

+# The `pySYD` software

+`pySYD` is a Python package for detecting solar-like oscillations and measuring global asteroseismic parameters.
+Parameters include the frequency of maximum power (numax) and the characterist frequency spacing (dnu), as well as amplitudes and timescales for correlated red-noise due to different granulation processes.
+A `pySYD` pipeline `Target` class object has two main methods:
+- `Target.find_excess()`: The first module searches for the power excess due to solar-like oscillations by implementing a collapsed autocorrelation function using different bin sizes.
+The main purpose for the first module is to provide a good starting point for the second module.
+The output from this routine provides a rough estimate for numax, which is translated into a frequency range in the power spectrum exhibiting the p-mode oscillations.
+- `Target.fit_background()`: Before the global parameters like numax and dnu are estimated, this module will first optimize the global fit by selecting the best-fit stellar background model.

+# Documentation & Examples

+The main documentation for the `pySYD` software is hosted by [ReadTheDocs](https://readthedocs.org) at [pysyd.readthedocs.io](https://pysyd.readthedocs.io). `pySYD` provides a convenient setup feature that will download data for three example stars and automatically create the recommended files for an easy quickstart.
+The features of the `pySYD` output results are described in detail in the documentation.

 # Acknowledgements